-My undergraduate degree is in English and Drama for which I was awarded a first-class degree with honours from Lancaster University in 1995.
-On this degree I took core English modules in Victorian Writing, Renaissance Writing, Writing 1880-1940 and Contemporary Writing.
-I also took specialist English modules in the Skills and Practice of Creative Writing.
-For the Drama elements of the degree I chose to take modules exploring the theoretical and practical aspects of directing and producing performances (including units in Text & Performance, Popular Theatre and Theatre and Performance).
+For my undergraduate degree I studied English and Drama and was awarded a first-class degree with honours from Lancaster University in 1995.
+On this degree I took core English modules in Victorian Writing, Renaissance Writing, Writing 1880-1940 and Contemporary Writing and took specialist modules in the Skills and Practice of Creative Writing.
+For the Drama elements of the degree, I chose to take modules exploring the theoretical and practical aspects of directing, producing and devising performance work.
+This included modules in Text & Performance, Popular Theatre and Theatre and Performance.

-Following graduation, I worked for 12 months as a Youth and Community Education Worker for Seabridge Community Education Centre in Staffordshire where I was employed as a Workshop Leader and a Director in their Youth Theatre.
+Upon graduation, I worked for 12 months as a Youth and Community Education Worker for Seabridge Community Education Centre in Staffordshire where I was employed as a workshop leader and a director in their youth theatre.

-During the final year of my undergraduate studies and in the year following graduation I began to have my poems published in poetry journals and so I chose to apply for and accepted a place on the MA in Creative Writing at Bretton Hall.
-My Master’s degree was examined via the production of a substantial portfolio of creative writing supported by critical essays examining the work of other writers and the role of the writer as researcher.
-For my portfolio I chose to focus on scriptwriting and poetry.
-My critical writing concentrated on concepts of truthfulness and narrative authority in the poetry of Carol Anne Duffy and explored the role of the writer as an autobiographical researcher.
+During the final year of my undergraduate degree and following graduation I began to have my poetry published in the poetry journal Staple and I applied for and accepted a place on the MA in Creative Writing at Bretton Hall.
+This master’s degree was examined via the production of a substantial portfolio of creative writing and critical essays.
+My creative portfolio focused on poetry and scriptwriting.
+In my critical writing I examined concepts of truthfulness and narrative authority in the poetry of Carol Anne Duffy and interrogated the role of the writer as autobiographical researcher.

-Whilst teaching full time on the Drama degree in Lancaster between 2003 and 2018, I supervised 17 full length public productions 11 of which were rehearsed on campus but toured into a professional venue (The Dukes Theatre in Lancaster).
-In addition to these supervisions I also directed 10 full-length, public performances where I was acting as the director of the production in addition to performing the role of module leader and project supervisor.
+Whilst teaching on the Drama degree in Lancaster I supervised 17 full length public productions 11 of which were final year productions, rehearsed on campus and then toured into a professional venue, The Dukes Theatre, in Lancaster.
+In addition to these supervisions, I directed a further 10 full-length, undergraduate public performances.

-During my time on the Lancaster campus I also set up a graduate theatre company which allowed me to work with actors outside of the taught degree.
-This company allowed me to pursue a directing repertoire more aligned to my research interests and also gave young graduate actors the opportunity to gain more public performance experience.
-Under the banner of my graduate theatre company, I directed a further 14 full-length public performances and one short film.
+Whilst working on the Lancaster campus I set up a graduate theatre company which allowed me to work with young actors outside of the undergraduate degree.
+This company permitted me to pursue a directing repertoire more aligned to my research interests and also gave young actors the opportunity to gain greater public performance experience.
+Under the banner of my graduate company, I directed a further 14 full-length public performances and one short film.

 Qualifications and memberships